-Successful teamwork is always good to share and this orangery kitchen extension in the West Midlands (above left) is the latest in a line of successful projects where we have teamed up with our partners Tom Howley, who added a bespoke kitchen to help round off this interior with a touch of luxury.
+This orangery kitchen extension in the West Midlands (above left) is the latest in a line of successful projects which have been rounded off with a bespoke kitchen to provide a touch of luxury.

-Continuing the theme of teamwork, in the latter stages of this project, we worked with Grants Blinds, to complete this bespoke orangery for a Listed Building in Buckinghamshire, which was originally constructed in the 16th Century (seen above right).
+Looking at another area of our expertise, we used all of our design experience to complete this bespoke orangery for a Listed Building in Buckinghamshire, which was originally constructed in the 16th Century (seen above right).

 Our final pair in our top 10 are both older properties as well, although not quite the same age as the previous one!
 First up is this orangery extension (above left) in the South Down National Park, another example of a sympathetic design being required to achieve planning consent in a sensitive area.
 Finally, the oak garden room shown above right, we designed for this quintessential English thatched cottage in Dorset provided a seamless link between house and the stunning garden.

 So there it is: our 10 most popular case studies from the past year, in terms of popularity amongst those following David Salisbury’s social media channels.

 We purposefully have not ranked them in order as we can’t decide which one is our favourite.

 Let us know which one you like best and why via our social media channels.